 Astrid Lindgren Memorial Award

 The Astrid Lindgren Memorial Award rewards lifetime achievements for authors, illustrators and oral storytellers, meaning it looks for an oeuvre of a consistently high artistic quality.
 For reading-promoting organisations and individuals, long-term sustainable work is rewarded rather than short-span projects.
 The first award was made to Maurice Sendak in 2003.
-The only British person to receive the award to date is Philip Pullman.
+British winners of the award are Philip Pullman (2005) and Meg Rosoff (2016).

-IBBY UK was delighted to nominate Melvin Burgess for the Astrid Lindgren Memorial Award 2017.
+IBBY UK was delighted to nominate Melvin Burgess and Book Aid International for the Astrid Lindgren Memorial Award 2018.

 The International Board on Books for Young People is a unique international alliance of everyone interested in children’s literature: academics, librarians, writers, illustrators, publishers, teachers, literacy workers, booksellers, parents and others.